 The chum operation is part of the "NMFS' 2000 FCRPS RPA."
 There is no basis for a condition that the operation not "adversely affect implementation" of the RPA.
 As stated earlier under priorities, the chum operation should be afforded at least equal priority to other operations for listed fish as well as non-fish objectives.
-The minimum flow below Bonneville should be revised from 125 kcfs to 140 kcfs and a statement added that operations will also maintain 12-13-ft. minimum tailwater depth.
+The minimum flow below Bonneville should be revised from 125 kcfs to 140 kcfs and a statement added that operations will also maintain 12-13 foot minimum tailwater depth.
 Decisions to start chum spawning flows beginning no later than November 1 should not be based on highly inaccurate runoff predictions in the fall that indicate that flows cannot be maintained through emergence.
 If the Action Agencies choose not to continuously provide 125 kcfs for mainstem spawning, the proposal to provide intermittent flows to allow access to Hardy and Hamilton creeks should not be considered because it may also encourage some spawning to occur on the mainstem.
 Decisions to manage flows to discourage chum from spawning at higher elevations or dewatering of chum redds should be made only after it can be demonstrated greater risk to other fish and non-fish objectives.
 The WMP should include recommendations to minimize stranding of emergent chum.
 Hourly flow restrictions should be included to reduce stranding of chum during flows of 250-260 kcfs.
-Recommendations for Lower Columbia River Bright fall chinook spawning below Bonneville (not a Biological Opinion requirement) should also be included similar to consideration given for Hanford Reach fall chinook under the Vernita Bar Agreement.